-Earth potential ideally is stabilized potential.
-However, depending on the way of wiring, impedance will be increased and it may cause failure of system due to conducted noise.
+Earth potential is ideally stabilized potential.
+However, depending on the way of wiring, impedance will be increased and it may cause failure/malfunction of system due to conducted noise.

-Earthing wire should be avoided to curl long and be wired as thick and short as possible.
+Earthing wire should be thick and short as possible.

 Technical Product-related Inquires